The Role of Context in Detecting Previously Fact-Checked Claims: Dataset

-We chose these four categories as they included all the different types of pairs we have seen.
+The above categories include all types of pairs we have seen.
 Moreover, since the dataset is constructed from speeches, debates, and interviews, the structure of the \inputclaim--\vclaim~pairs differs.
-For example, in debates, we see more \partof~ examples, as there are multiple questions--answers claims and back-and-forth arguments splitting the claims into multiple sentences.
+For example, in debates, we see more \partof\ examples, as there are multiple question--answer claim pairs, as well as back-and-forth arguments splitting the claims into multiple sentences.

+The annotations were performed by three annotators who are experts in fact-checking (and co-authors of this paper), using the above definitions for the categories.
+We consolidated their annotations using majority voting, and they had a consolidation discussion for cases with no majority.
+The Fleiss Kappa inter-annotator agreement was 0.5, which corresponds to moderate agreement, which is reasonable for such a complex annotation task.

-Table \ref{table:dataset-examples} shows examples of \inputclaim--\vclaim~pairs that demonstrate the above four categories.
-From the table, it is clear that due to the presence of cases like line 607 and 695--699, the task goes beyond simple textual similarity and natural language inference.
-Recognizing the \contextdep~pairs requires understanding the \inputclaim's local context, and recognizing the \cleanhard~pairs requires analysis of the overall global context of the \vclaim.
-Note that we excluded some pairs from the original dataset and we merged \inputclaim s from the transcripts.
-Thus, the reported number of pairs here is slightly lower than in the \citet{shaar-etal-2020-known} dataset.
+Table \ref{table:dataset-examples} shows examples of \inputclaim--\vclaim~pairs that illustrate the four categories.
+We can see that the task goes beyond simple textual similarity and natural language inference, as the examples in lines 607 and 695--699 show.
+Moreover, matching \contextdep~pairs (lines 605--607) requires understanding the \inputclaim's local context, while matching \cleanhard~pairs (line 688) requires analysis of the overall global context of the \vclaim.

+Finally, we should note while annotating the data into the above four categories, we found out that a small number of \inputclaim--\vclaim~pairs in \cite{shaar-etal-2020-known} were false matches (which happened, as they did the matching automatically, without manually double-checking every single example).
+We removed these pairs, and thus our reported number of pairs is slightly lower than theirs.

-Table \ref{table:datasets:statistics} gives statistics about the distribution the four categories of claims in the dataset.
+Table \ref{table:datasets:statistics} shows statistics about the distribution of the four categories of claims in our dataset.
 We can see that \clean~and \cleanhard~are the most frequent categories, while \partof~is the least frequent one.

-We also investigated previous work and observed that they dealt with each \inputclaim~independently, i.e., at the sentence level.
-That means two claims from the same debate can end up being in the training set and test set.
-This is problematic because if we have pairs that are categorized as \partof, we could end up splitting them and putting them in different sets, i.e., train and test.

-Moreover, splitting the dataset in this manner has another implication: the discussed topics in the input claim can fall into both training and test sets.